fbef0102/Game-Private_Plugin/README.md

 ✔ 5 years of experience in Sourcepawn code, dedicated server, local server, and plugin<br/>

 ✗ Won't do any VIP, RPG, or any admin group plugin<br/>
-✗ I know nothing much about .vpk mod, don't ask me
+✗ I know nothing much about .vpk mod, don't ask me<br/>
+✗ I have right to decline any plugin request
 - - - -
 # Others
 * [Questions | 問題集合區](/Questions_問題區)